jrihon/thesis/chapters/00_chapter/00_section_02.typ

 // Leg even uitleg hier over, maak figuur af
 //
 Even though these tools all revolve around the same semantics, it cannot be ignored that the methodology in which these are computed are wildly different.
 Non-identical reference basisframes give slightly different results and that has been known for a long time now #mcite(("Lu1999ConfDiscrepancy"), biblio).
 Every individual software released in the aftermath of the Cambridge Convention employs an independent protocol to set up and compute the parameters.
-Even though the parameters result in numerically similar values, one cannot compare data from these various softwares in good conscience because the data will always be offset.
+Even though the parameters result in numerically similar values, one cannot compare data from these various softwares because the data will always be offset.

 The definitions were put in place over thirty years ago and since then, these orientation parameters have not shown profound relevance to the biological properties of the nucleic acid structure.
 It has even been shown that the orientation parameters between A-RNA and B-DNA models are rather the same #mcite(("Lu1999ConfDiscrepancy"), biblio)!
 In contrast, deformations like enlarged grooves and decrease in helical size (Å) have a direct implication for the nucleic acid structure to be accepted by its processing enzyme, thereby influencing a biological process.
 The only somewhat relevant parameters are interbasepair rotation, especially the twist, but that is directly related to the amount of basepairs per helical turn ($frac("bp", 2pi)$) and thus the helical size ($frac("Å", 2pi)$).